arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_download.md

 method other than `POST`, then an *HTTP 400* is returned.

 @RESTRETURNCODE{401}
-If the authentication to the rempote repository fails, then an *HTTP 401* is returned.
+If the authentication to the remote repository fails, then an *HTTP 401* is returned.

 @RESTRETURNCODE{404}